mathvav/speedtrig/README.md

 [![@mathvav stability level: stable](https://img.shields.io/badge/%40mathvav_stability_level-stable-brightgreen)](https://gist.github.com/mathvav/76a115a315ec08b07728f98f99fe9a77)
 [![@mathvav maintenance level: not maintained (pull requests still accepted)](https://img.shields.io/badge/%40mathvav_maintenance_level-not_maintained_%28PRs_still_accepted%29-orange)](https://gist.github.com/mathvav/033a4d949e94650a68bee81d94a371b3)

+> ⚠️ **Note:** This repository is no longer actively maintained, though it is unlikely to be broken.
+Consider https://github.com/RobTillaart/FastTrig, which has a bit more community support and is better maintained.

 Simple Arduino library that speeds up trigonometry functions, based on work by Oscar Liang.